skydoves/PreferenceRoom/README.md

 and [dagger](https://github.com/square/dagger).<br>
 Fully supported in kotlin project.<br>
 PreferenceRoom integrates scattered SharedPreferences as an entity.<br>
-It supports putter & getter custom functions with security algorithm & could put and get Objects.<br>
+It supports putter & getter custom functions with security algorithm and could put & get objects.<br>
-And supports simple preference dependency injection with free from reflection.
+Also supports simple preference dependency injection with free from reflection.

 ## Download
 #### Gradle